Places to Visit in Bhutan

 Without proper and comfortable accommodation, Bhutan vacation will be questionable.
 We have carefully selected the best hotels recommended by our past clients and have good reviews on Trip Advisor.
 Some hotels mentioned may be over your budget but will make sure that we give the best pocket-friendly deal.

 Luxury hotels that we have included are optional and do not include in the Daily Bhutan Tariff.
 Clients wishing to upgrade their stay can do so upon paying the extra cost.

 How to get Bhutan Visa to Travel Bhutan?

 Getting Bhutan Visa is a little tricky.
-Bhutan has fixed daily tariff and tourist travelling Bhutan need to pay the full amount of Tour payment in advance to apply for Bhutan Visa.
-This visa is only processed by licensed tour operator like ourself.
+Bhutan has a fixed daily tariff and tourist travelling Bhutan need to pay the full amount of Tour payment in advance to apply for a Bhutan Visa.
+This visa is only processed by a licensed tour operator like ourselves.
 Upon the receipt of the payment, your Visa is processed.
-Visa take 3 working days for approval and same will be emailed to you.
+Visa take 3 working days for approval and the same will be emailed to you.